emilbratt/eb_bars/README.md

-# EB Bars - It's a Super Simple Barplot Library 🦀
+# EB Bars - It's a Super Simple Barchart Library 🦀

-Simple barchart library for Rust with a focus on customizing the chart to look nice.
+* Simple and good looking barcharts for Rust

 ### So Simple that
 - you can _only_ create barcharts and or histograms.